Purpose

 Both Conservatives and Liberals interpret the first animal in Daniel 7, the Lion, as the ancient Babylonian Empire.
 However, they differ with respect to the other three animals:

-Therefore, the two competing systems may be compared as follows:
+The two competing systems may be compared as follows:

 | Daniel 7 | Conservative | Liberal |